IIT-EnergySystemModels/openTEPES/README.rst

 CBC
 =====
 The `CBC solver <https://github.com/coin-or/Cbc>`_ is our recommendation if you want a free and open-source solver.
-For Windows users, the way to install the CBC solver is downloading the binaries from this `link <https://github.com/coin-or/Cbc/releases>`_, copy and paste the *cbc.exe* file to the Python folder of the Anaconda or Miniconda environment.
+For Windows users, the way to install the CBC solver is downloading the binaries from this `link of the CBC solver <https://github.com/coin-or/Cbc/releases>`_, copy and paste the *cbc.exe* file to the Python folder of the Anaconda or Miniconda environment.
 In linux it can be installed using: ``conda install -c conda-forge coincbc``.

 Gurobi
 ======